The Difference Between A Hurricane, Typhoon, And Cyclone

 By now, you should have a very clear idea of what hurricanes/cyclones/typhoons are, as well as their differences (or similarities).
 We also examined how they are formed, their characteristics, and the impact they have on the environment.

-Where the other terms refer to the same phenomenon, though "monsoon" refers to a completely different type of weather system...
+While the other terms refer to the same phenomenon, though “monsoon” refers to a completely different type of weather system…

 First of all, a monsoon is not a random event that occurs sporadically at different locations.
 It is a seasonal event that only occurs during the rainy season in specific regions on the planet (predominantly the region stretching from India to Southeast Asia).

 A monsoon is the weather pattern that forms over Southeast Asia, specifically India, during the warm summer months.
 It is caused by southerly winds moving in from the high-pressure system over the warm Indian and Western Pacific Oceans.
+These winds pick up a substantial amount of moisture from the warm ocean water as they move north towards the low-pressure system present over the continent, bringing with it large torrential rains.

 (Just in case you came across the term or may have been wondering, there is such a thing as a winter monsoon.
-This type of monsoon is characterized by the air flowing in the opposite direction as the airflow during warm summer months.
+This type of monsoon is characterized by the air flowing in the opposite direction to the airflow during warm summer months.

 It is also associated with the resulting dry weather condition that prevails over land during the winter.
 As a result, whenever a general reference to a monsoon is made, it normally refers to the familiar large-scale system occurring during the summer over Southeast Asia.)